On the homotopy of Q(3) and Q(5) at the prime 2: Elliptic curves with level structures

-Let $\mM_i^1(5)$ denote the the moduli stack of tuples $(C,P,v)$ (respectively $(C,H,v)$) where $v$ is a tangent vector at $0 \in C$.
-Note that in the case where $i = 1$, we can use translation by $P$ to equivalently specify this structure as a tuple $(C,P,v')$ where $v'$ is a tangent vector at $P$.
+Let $\mM_i^1(5)$ denote the moduli stack of tuples $(C,P,v)$ (respectively $(C,H,v)$) where $v$ is a non-zero tangent vector at $0 \in C$.
+This is equivalent to the moduli problem in which an non-trivial invariant differential is recorded.
+Note that in the case where $i = 1$, we can use translation by $P$ to equivalently specify this structure as a tuple $(C,P,v')$ where $v'$ is a non-zero tangent vector at $P$.

+As we proceed, we will freely move between moduli problems of the form $\mM_i(\ell)$ and $\mM_i^1(\ell)$, so we will comment briefly here on the significance in topological modular forms of recording or not recording a tangent vector.
+As is customary in the subject, let $\omega$ denote the invertible sheaf of invariant differentials on the moduli stack of elliptic curves, $\mM$, so that sections of $\omega^{\otimes t}$ correspond to modular forms of weight $t$ which are meromorphic at the cusp.
+Recall that the elliptic spectral sequence takes the form

+Now consider the stack of elliptic curves with the data of a non-zero tangent vector at $0$, $\mM^1$.
+This stack is equipped with a $\GG_m$-action which scales this vector